wzhu8041/news-article-summarizer/README.md

 ```

 > If you want GPU support locally, install the correct PyTorch build for your CUDA version (see PyTorch install instructions).

 ---

+## How this could work in real-world deployment

+A production version of this project could be implemented as a small service with guardrails:

+- **Ingestion layer:** accept URLs, validate domains, respect `robots.txt`, and apply rate limiting/caching to avoid hammering publishers.
+- **Extraction reliability:** use a robust parsing pipeline (fallback extractors, readability cleaning, length checks).
+- **Summarization service:** package the model behind an API (FastAPI) or background job queue for longer articles; return results with latency targets.
+- **Trust & accuracy controls:** mitigate hallucinations by adding entity/number checks, highlighting uncertainty, or attaching “key sentences” pulled from the source.
+- **Publisher-friendly UX:** always preserve attribution and links; position summaries as a *reading aid* that drives users to original reporting rather than replacing it.
+- **Monitoring:** track summary length/latency, error rates, and periodic quality checks (factual consistency) as data sources and writing styles change over time.

+---